tarundirector/Image-Outpainting-Using-Wasserstein-Generative-Adversarial-Network-with-Gradient-Penalty/README.md

 - [11] Ishaan Gulrajani, Faruk Ahmed, Martin Arjovsky, Vincent Dumoulin, Aaron Courville: “Improved Training of Wasserstein GANs”, 2017; arXiv:1704.00028.
 - [12] Saxena, Sanjay & Sharma, Shiru & Sharma, Neeraj.
 (2016).
 Parallel Image Processing Techniques, Benefits and Limitations.
 Research Journal of Applied Sciences, Engineering and Technology.
 12. 223-238.
 10.19026/rjaset.12.2324.
 - [13] Jacob, I. Jeena, and P. Ebby Darney.
 “Design of Deep Learning Algorithm for IoT Application by Image based Recognition.”
 Journal of ISMAC 3, no. 03 (2021): 276-290, doi: //doi.org/10.36548/jismac.2021.3.008

-## Conclusion

-We have successfully implemented image outpainting using WGAN-GP.
-The results from the training were fairly realistic but could be improved further with a large and diverse dataset and a more complex critic-generator network.
-The three-phase training has proven to help reach the optimal critic and generator losses that, in turn, improve the quality of generated images.